DrTreEsq/GitHub_Portfolio/README.md

 ## 1. Making Your Machine Learn!
 #### 00. How Can Machine Learning be used for your Appplication?
 Well, this is a question that I decided to tackle for my Capstone project at General Assembly.
 Because I had already broadened my knowledge of AI, i thought it'd be a shame to not find how they intersect!
-So there are several ways in which you can integrate Machine Learning AI into your application as it is a pretty large
+So there are several ways in which you can integrate Machine Learning AI into your application as it is a pretty large process.
+1. write code for model: math and programming skills needed
+2. train & fine-tool model: data skills needed
+3. deploy the model: programming skills needed but you can add machine learning models to your app without writing the code in a process we call "inferencing" based off of someone else's model we train and fine-tune it to make better predictions, or even use a completely pre-trained model!
+Once the model is good to go, use your programming skills to deploy it as API!
 #### 0. Creating a ML - friendly developer environment - Do you know your computer personally?
 Always check it's compatability before taking it out for a spin!
         EXAMPLE: Virtual Detention Environment: